Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_lecture.md

 ### List and Dictionary Comprehensions

-The last topic we're going to cover today is not on functions, but instead a different way to accomplish something you already know about: constructing lists and dictionaries.
-Consider the frequent task that we perform at the beginning of working with lists and dictionaries, initializing them.
-Thus far we have taken advantage of the mutability inherent to lists and dictionaries to build them up one element/key-value pair at a time.
+The last topic we'll cover today is a different way to construct lists and dictionaries.
+Up to now, every time that we have built up a list or dictionary, we began by initializing it.
+We then took advantage of their mutability inherent to build them up one element or key-value pair at a time.
 However, there is a more succinct way to accomplish the vast majority of your list and dictionary construction tasks.

 #### List Comprehensions

 Before we dive into the specifics about how this new tool (list comprehensions) works, let's look at an example question where we build a list.
 We can then show how to perform the same task with our new tool and learn how it works.

-Consider you have the list `[1, 5, 9, 33]` stored in the variable `my_list`.
-Now you want to make a new list of the squares of all the values in `my_list` and call it `my_squares`.
+Let's imagine that we have the list `[1, 5, 9, 33]` stored in the variable `my_list`.
+Now, let's assume that we want to make a new list of the squares of all the values in `my_list` and call it `my_squares`.
 With the tools we have covered so far, you might write:

 ```python
 my_squares = []